All Episodes

 Well, that's sweet.

-I I I know it's hard to disagree with me sometimes.
+I know it's hard to disagree with me sometimes.

-And well, if we were married, I would insist on two bathrooms.
+Well, if we were married, I would insist on two bathrooms.

-The two of them so far today, Kristen and Jennifer.
+Two of them so far today, Kristen and Jennifer.

 Yeah.

-Steve, uh in uh did you spell this right?
+Steve, in, did you spell this right?

-Uh Carrazozo, New Mexico.
+Carrizozo, New Mexico.

-Steve, nice to have you with us, sir on the Rush Limbaugh program.
+Steve, nice to have you with us, sir, on the Rush Limbaugh program.

 Hi.